johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

   > is aware of pleasant sensation.
 There really is a kind of
   > equanimity to consciousness, which is liberating.

-- Goal of mediation: (if there is a goal) Is to give up the automatic struggle and acquire the ability to leave things as they are.
+- Goal of mediation: (if there is a goal)

+  > Is to give up the automatic struggle and acquire the ability to leave things as they are.

-- Mediation: Its not something your doing.
+- Mediation is not something your doing.
 Its something your ceasing to do.

-Your ceasing to be distracted by thought.
-ITs acually not an inwardness, but an openness.
+  > Your ceasing to be distracted by thought.
+Its acually not an
+    inwardness, but an openness.
 Open to the world by paying attention.

 - Its important to make a freind of your mind.

-Its really all you have.
+  > Its really all you have.
 Got to know it for whats it is: An open space where things (sensations/thoughts/feelings) appear.